The most dangerous places on earth

 rainforest

 This strip of jungle runs for almost 100 miles and sits between two very troubled countries.
 The jungle is one of the thickest on earth and is home to many poisonous animals and plants, making progress through the trees limited to no more than a couple of miles a day.
-If the jungle doesn’t kill you then the people who live there will, though its unknown exactly how many armed groups patrol the gap its classed as a grade A risk and all travel to the region for any reason is strongly advised against.
+If the jungle doesn’t kill you then the people who live there will, though it’s unknown exactly how many armed groups patrol the gap it is classed as a grade A risk, and all travel to the region for any reason is strongly advised against.

 The Zambezi River – Zambia / Zimbabwe / Mozambique